Hospitals’ infection-reduction efforts worth their weight in lives, study finds

 Betsy Ryan, chief executive of the New Jersey Hospital Association, said: “It’s a win-win situation when you invest in health care quality and patient safety.
 The primary goal is to improve care and outcomes for the patient, but a wonderful byproduct of that improved care is the cost savings.”

 She said similar results have been achieved in New Jersey by a three-year effort with hospitals under the national Partnership for Patients initiative.

 “Our hospitals implemented programs focused on reducing several types of hospital-associated conditions, including the types of infections studied in this new report,” Ryan said.
 “We found that hospitals’ efforts helped greatly reduce these conditions, and their work in the program’s first two years resulted in cost savings of about $125 million.
 We’re still compiling the final results of our three-year program, but we firmly believe that this investment is a smart one that pays off in multiple ways.”

 Ryan said that, prior to the Partnership for Patients, a NJHA Institute for Quality and Patient Safety collaborative that focused on care in the ICU resulted in a 73 percent reduction in central line-associated bloodstream infections and a 55 percent reduction in ventilator-associated pneumonia.
 She said using average mortality rate data, those improvements prevented a potential 216 patient deaths.

 Health care-associated infections kill an estimated 75,000 Americans a year and create approximately $33 billion in excess medical costs.
 The U.S. Centers for Disease Control and Prevention first linked infection rates to prevention programs in the 1970s.
 Research since then has shown that checklists and other targeted infection control practices can make a significant dent in infection rates.

-The research was funded by the National Institute of Nursing Research (R01NR010107).
-The authors declare no financial or other conflicts of interest.
+The research was funded by the National Institute of Nursing Research.